Fancystacks/Exercise-Tracker/README.md

 - Update (complete) a workout by pressing the 'complete workout' button

+- Add an additional workout by pressing the 'add exercise' button

 *(View graphs and pie chart to view workout and exercise data)*

 This application was deployed live on [Heroku](https://git.heroku.com/dry-castle-68595.git/).